 This book presents new ways of evaluating and overcoming the psychological, spiritual, and physical dimensions of fear.
 It helps children find the confidence and courage to say, "Worry, Worry Go Away!"

 Christine A. Adams has over two million pamphlets and books in print.
-One very successful book with Abbey Press is an illustrated Elf Help Book, entitled One Day at a Time Therapy, which has sold over 400,000 copies and continues to sell thousands of copies each year.
-"One Day" is being published in Taiwan, England, Norway, Germany, Indonesia, Belgium, Portugal, Austria, Brazil, Spain, Sweden, Slovenia, South Africa, South Korea, France, and the Phillipines.
+One very successful book with Abbey Press is an illustrated Elf Help Book, entitled One Day at a Time Therapy, which has sold over 500,000 copies and continues to sell thousands of copies each year.
+"One Day" is being published in Taiwan, England, Norway, Germany, Indonesia, Belgium, Portugal, Austria, Brazil, Spain, Sweden, Slovenia, South Africa, South Korea, France, and the Phillipines, India, Italy, Japan.

-Another of Christine's popular Elf-Help books, Gratitude Therapy (Abbey Press 1999), was also published in Germany, Portugal, Spain, Taiwan, France, Brazil, Austria and South Africa.
+Another of Christine's popular Elf-Help books, Gratitude Therapy (Abbey Press 1999), was also published in Germany, Portugal, Spain, Austria, Italy, China, Korea, Taiwan, France, Brazil, Austria and South Africa.
 In addition, Chris has contributed a dozen or more titles to the Abbey Press Carenote line.

 Christine, a veteran English teacher and trained counselor, started her publishing career in 1986 when she was completing a pre-doctoral program at the University of Massachusetts.
 Education articles began appearing in The English Journal and other educational journals.